 Capacity: N/A | Interface: 2 x Gigabit Ethernet, USB 3.0 | Features: Remote file access, HDMI out, 4K media transcoding, DLNA

-The QNAP TS-251A is an impressive NAS device that has more features than you can shake a stick – or the included remote control – at.
-It boasts dual Ethernet ports, an HDMI out for hooking it up to a TV and respectable hardware like the dual-core 1.6GHz Intel Celeron CPU and 4GB of RAM for hardware transcoding media files.
+The QNAP TS-251A is an extraordinary NAS device that has more features than you can shake a stick – or the included remote control – at.
+It includes dual Ethernet ports, an HDMI out for connecting it to a TV and respectable hardware like the dual-core 1.6GHz Intel Celeron CPU and 4GB of RAM for hardware transcoding media files.

-The QTS OS also lets you easily install a variety of apps, from Plex Media Server and file sharing apps to even a karaoke app, as well as run Ubuntu Linux for even more flexibility.
+The QTS OS also lets you effortlessly install a variety of apps, from the Plex Media Server and file sharing apps to, surprisingly, a karaoke app, as well as running Ubuntu Linux for added flexibility.

-Long story, short: this is a fantastic NAS device, even if you do have to buy the hard drives separately.
+Long story, short: this is an incredible NAS device, even if you do have to purchase the hard drives separately.
 Just factor that in to the overall cost.